ludvigdoeser/scalableMLproject/README.md

 The predicted TSLA stock prices (in red) using our trained model, with the true historical stock prices (in blue) are shown in the following figure
 ![y_hat](https://user-images.githubusercontent.com/117981189/212439382-e91564ab-0d5f-4dbb-adaf-1b831396fbe7.png)

-Our model obtained from the training steps is then uploaded to the Hopsworks Model Registry, and further by connecting with Modal, our self-defined `create_model` function can be performed online to achieve the training process through the `Modal Stub` service.
+Our model obtained from the training steps is then uploaded to the `Hopsworks Model Registry`, and further by connecting with Modal, our self-defined `create_model` function can be performed online to achieve the training process through the `Modal Stub` service.
 Please see also the script named `'train_model.py'`.

 ## Batch Inference Pipeline
 Since the **News Sentiment dataset** is updated on a daily basis, our Batch Inference Pipeline is planned to be launched at 21:45 of Greenwich time every day, after the closing time of Nasdaq stock market.
 We shall first acquire the newly updated closing price data and News sentiment data, through the `Yahoo! finance API` and the `Sentiment Data Financial API` respectively.

-Using shared Python modules for feature engineering, these production data are combined with the related 7-day historial data which are retrived from the online feature store, to generate the corresponding new feature values.
+Using **shared Python modules for feature engineering**, these production data are combined with the related 7-day historial data which are retrived from the online feature store, to generate the corresponding new feature values.
 These new feature values can thus be inserted into our online feature view, aggregating the newly updated information for today.

-Moreover, we get the trained model from Hopsworks Model Registry, implement a prediction using the newly obtained feature values, and our new prediction for the next business day is communicated through a UI based on our huggingface space.
+Moreover, we get the trained model from `Hopsworks Model Registry`, implement a prediction using the newly obtained feature values, and our new prediction for the next business day is communicated through a UI based on our huggingface space.
 Specifically, we provide a table containing the predictions and true closing stock prices in the past 5 days, comparing the predicted increase/decrease in the price v.s. the true changes in the value.

 ![Table](https://user-images.githubusercontent.com/117981189/212442569-e9f302c9-9f8e-4471-9ebf-c19b36854a2c.png)